Some estimates for commutators of the fractional maximal function on stratified Lie groups: Introduction and main results

-where the supremum is taken over all balls $B\subset \mathbb{G}$ containing $x$ with radius $r>0$ , and $|B|$ is the Haar measure of the $ \mathbb{G}$-ball $B$.
-And the fractional maximal commutator generated by the operator $M_{\alpha}$ and a locally integrable function $b$ is defined by
+where the supremum is taken over all $ \mathbb{G}$-balls $B\subset \mathbb{G}$ containing $x$ with radius $r>0$ , and $|B|$ represents the Haar measure of the $ \mathbb{G}$-ball $B$ (for the notations and notions, see \cref{sec:preliminary} below).
+When $\alpha=0$, we simply write $M $ instead of $M_{0}$, which is the Hardy-Littlewood maximal function defined as